vladocrat/rubles_exchange_rate/README.md

 The app returns different gifs by given tags(using GIPHY API) dependent on the exchange rate of a currency (Defaults to USD) compared to ruble(using openexchangerates API)

-For example: 1 ruble is 0.0136 part of a USD and if tomorrow it will change to lets say 0.154 you will get a random gif from this selection https://giphy.com/search/rich (tag is the word at the end of the link, rich in this case), otherwise a random gif from this selection https://giphy.com/search/broke will be recieved.
+For example: 1 ruble is 0.0136 part of a USD and if tomorrow it will change to lets say 0.154 you will get a random gif from this selection https://giphy.com/search/rich (tag is the word at the end of the link, "rich" in this case), otherwise a random gif from this selection https://giphy.com/search/broke will be recieved.

 ![image](https://user-images.githubusercontent.com/47445848/132402682-8a494383-4fd5-407d-82c5-f1ad139789f1.png)